Thank you for your interest in volunteering for the Transit Museum Society!

 – Ability to speak multiple languages is an asset

 Don’t worry if you aren’t too knowledgeable about the history of transit in B.C.
 You will learn a lot about it when you volunteer for the Society.
-Membership is optional but we highly recommend you to become one.

 Volunteers are able to take on multiple positions so there’s no problem if you want to drive, work on buses and represent us at events.
 We are also looking for general volunteers to help us with various tasks in our facility in Burnaby.
 The bulk of costs and all work in preserving, operating and maintaining our fleet of beautiful old buses rely on volunteers, so no matter what you’d like to help with and whether your help is occasional or more regular, all volunteers are ever so welcome!

 If you’re a mechanic and don’t have the time to be at our shop on a regular basis, there might be opportunities to get involved on a “project basis.”
+Let us know in your submission email and we’ll let you know about all the opportunities we have for you!

 Be sure to list all roles you’re interested in and tell us what you have to offer to the Society!